MUTHUSELVANV/Simple-Linear-Regression/README.md

   This Jar has been performed in the 3rd Jar itself.
 So, there is no specific code to perform gradient descent.
 6th JAR: Evaluation Metric -
    We are calculating an evaluation metric called r-squared which shows how well the data fit the regression model (the goodness of fit).

+Once we are with a good model, we can predict the Salary of an employee based on the Year of Experience.
+It is also interesting to note that the model is limited to predict salary only if the Years of Experience lies inside the three sigma interval.